stat545ubc-2021/mini-data-analysis-EL/milestone 3/mda-milestone-3.md

       arrange(median_os) %>%
       head(10) %>%
       pull(`Cancer Type`)
+    # store the names of the 10 cancer types as a vector and used it to filter the dataset

     msk_top10 <- msk %>%
       filter(`Cancer Type` %in% most_deadly_types & !is.na(`Overall Survival (Months)`))

+    # write a function to re-create the plot later on in the project
     msk_osplot <- function(msk, type) {
       ggplot(msk, aes(x = {{type}}, y = msk$`Overall Survival (Months)`, color = {{type}})) +
         geom_violin(trim=FALSE) +